 This is a very special cake.
 It combines my most favourite flavours of chocolate, lavender and cherry in a gorgeous show stopper of a cake perfect for special occasions and lovely for afternoon tea.

 It is a beauty of a cake!
 It is the first three tiered cake I have done, apart form Madeira cake, and it is so easy I am definitely converted from two to three tiers.
-I just need to find a tall air tight cake tin to store them in.
+You can store this cake in an air tight box for up to 3 days.

 - 6 large eggs